xNickolas/LAST_NAME_fe_FIRST_NAME_exercise/README.md

 This documentation provides an overview of the project's components and structure, making it easier to understand the organization and functionality of the application.
 You can explore each component to gain a deeper understanding of how they work and how they contribute to the overall application.

+## Project Tests
+This project includes a series of tests to ensure the quality and reliability of the codebase.
+The tests cover various aspects of the application, including functionality, code integrity, and performance

+### Unit Tests:
+Components: The project have unit tests for individual React components to ensure that they render correctly and handle user interactions as expected.
+This includes testing components such as Card, Header, List, SearchField and Spinner.

+API Calls: Testing API functions using mocks to simulate responses and verify that the application correctly processes data from external sources.

+### Integration Tests:
+Page Components: Performed integration tests on page-level components, such as TeamOverview, Teams and UserOverviw, to ensure that data is correctly passed between components and that the pages render as expected.

+Routing: Was tested the application routing to verify that navigating between different pages works as intended.

+### End-to-End (E2E) Tests:
+Used E2E testing frameworks to simulate user interactions within the application.
+This includes tests for searching, navigating between pages, and other user flows to verify that the application functions correctly from a user's perspective.

+### Performance Tests:
+Conducted performance testing to evaluate the application's response times, resource consumption, and other performance metrics.
+This ensures that the application performs well under various conditions.

 ## Usage

 To use this project, follow these steps: